What Will It Cost Me To Hire Jeremy D. Blank?

 Generally, I will ask that a certain amount of money be paid up front before I start performing substantive work on the case.
-This money will be placed in a separate account set up on your behalf, and I will not withdraw that money until I have performed work to earn it, according to our fee agreement.
+This money will be placed in a separate trust account set up on your behalf, and I will not withdraw that money until I have performed work to earn it, according to our fee agreement.
 You will periodically -- or upon your request -- get a statement from me detailing what work I have done on your case, and what the balance in your account is.
 If the funds you have deposited in your trust account become insufficient to complete the preparation of your case, I will ask you to deposit additional funds.

 In some circumstances, I will accept a case for a flat fee, where I will agree to handle the case for a certain specified fee.
 That fee would include all necessary research, investigation, and briefing that would be required to bring the case to trial or to settlement.